+Rebecca Minkoff Sale -- Get 30% Off Sitewide on Bags, Clothing and Mo

-Rebecca Minkoff Sale -- Shop Up to 50% Off Bags, Clothing and More
+Rebecca Minkoff Sale -- Get 30% Off Sitewide on Bags, Clothing and More

-A bit of good news to brighten your day: Fashion brand designer Rebecca Minkoff is having a major sale on all kinds of products including bags, clothing and accessories -- all available to shop from the comfort of home.
+A bit of good news to brighten your day: You can still get 30% off at the Rebecca Minkoff sale with coupon code WFH30 on all kinds of products including bags, clothing and accessories -- all available to shop from the comfort of home.

-For a limited time, you can take up to 50 percent off your purchase on a ton of leather goods and oh-so-lovely goodies that you’ve (okay, we’ve) been eyeing on their site.
+The discount applies to a ton of stylish leather goods, jacket options and more wardrobe staples from the designer brand.

 The offerings run far and wide in a bevy of styles including the shoulder bag, the backpack, the belt bag and the cross-body bag.
 Additionally, apparel and accessories are on sale like cute spring dresses or keep-you-looking-cool shades, but we’ve already seen styles selling out -- so hop over there quickly if you see something you like.

-Below, our favorite finds from the Rebecca Minkoff sale.
+Get shopping with our favorite finds from the Rebecca Minkoff sale.

 If you've ever wondered how to pull off metallics in your everyday outfits, consider this gunmetal skirt exhibit A. (It also comes in a dreamy pale mauve shade.)